adarsh020106/adarsh020106/README.md

 # Hi , I'm Adarsh Singh

-🎓 Final Year CSE Student passionate about Data Science and Machine Learning
+🎓 B.Tech Graduate with a strong interest in Data Science, Machine Learning, and Python development.
 💻 Building real-world AI & ML projects using Python, SQL, and modern technologies
 🚀 Focused on problem-solving, data-driven solutions, and continuous learning